fredayff/working_stress/README.md

 For the analysis, we used the packages: janitor, tidyverse, haven, knitr and car in R and we chose R markdown to produce the report.

-## Keywords:
+Keywords:
-Canadian well being; stress level; Sample survey without replacement ; Self-rated health ;
-logistic Regression analysis with R.
+Canadian well being; stress level; Sample survey without replacement; Self-rated health; logistic Regression analysis with R.